-We learn of Mahindan’s life in Lanka where he was a mechanic at the mercy of both the Lankan government and the Tigers; in Canada, Grace, a hard line adjudicator has a tough stance on those who don’t arrive through the proper channels; and Priya, a lawyer dragged into working with the refugees when she wants to specialize in corporate law.
+Mahindan’s life in Sri Lanka where he was a mechanic was at the mercy of both the Lankan government and the Tigers before he escapes by boat to Canada.
+Grace, a hard line adjudicator has a tough stance on those who don’t arrive through the proper channels.
+And Priya, a lawyer is dragged into working with the refugees when she wants to specialize in corporate law.
 What will happen to the refugees who are turned back?
-How will the Canadian officials’ characters change after working with the Tamils for months?
+How will the Canadian officials’ characters change after working with the Tamil boat people for months?

-This is absolutely the best read on the crisis in Lanka (that still continues today for anyone not Buddhist) and what Tamils have had to endure to stay alive.
+This 2018 Canada Reads contented book is the best book on the crisis in Lanka (that still continues today for anyone not Buddhist) and what Tamils endure to stay alive.

 Nuri and Mustafa run a business selling honey and royal jelly from their hives in Syria.
 When life in Syria becomes dangerous, Mustafa sends his family to England, but neither he nor his cousin can leave their bees.
 Only when rebels burn all their hives does Mustafa leave, but Nuri’s wife, Afra refuses to budge.Continue reading “Christy Lefteri’s — The beekeeper of Aleppo”

 Katherine Marsh’s — Nowhere boy *****

 Thirteen year old Max is not one bit happy his parents have moved from Washington D.C. to spend a year working in Brussels.
 To make matters worse, Max has to repeat grade six in a French school.
 The boys in his class make fun of him and the only one who helps him with his French is Farah.
 But Max’s life takes a dramatic turn when he discovers a Syrian refugee hiding in their cellar.
 Will he tell his parents or will be inspired by a neighbour, Albert Jonnart who hid a Jewish child during the WW11?